postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-and search again, we would get much better perfomance:
+and search again, we would get much better performance:

 !!! generic